mna/0value/posts/agora v0.2: closures, coroutines and for..range.md

 return fn
 ```

-Because there was no closure support, the lexical environment of the function `fn` was not kept along with the function value, so when the caller module would call `fn`, it would get an error because the `fmt` variable would not be defined.
+Because there was no closure support, the lexical environment of the function `fn` was not kept along with the function value, so when the caller module would import this module and call `fn`, it would get an error because the `fmt` variable would not be defined.
 Ugly workarounds were needed.
 This is a thing of the past.

 With v0.2, the environment is stored along with the function value, making patterns like currying possible: